 Between the City and the Forest: Creating Safer Habitats for Birds

-Drawing from his extensive research spanning urban to rural landscapes, including his work here at Fallingwater and the Bear Run Nature Reserve, coupled with his profound love of birds, Nick’s talk will explore innovative solutions for mitigating avian mortality in human-dominated environments.
-With insights from his cross-disciplinary background in architecture and conservation biology, the talk will offer unique strategies for fostering harmonious relationships between birds and humans.
-Join him to discover how we can create safer habitats for migratory birds.
+Drawing from his extensive research spanning urban to rural landscapes, including his work here at Fallingwater and the Bear Run Nature Reserve, coupled with his profound love of birds, Avian Ecologist Nick Liadis’ talk will explore innovative solutions for mitigating avian mortality in human-dominated environments.
+With insights from his cross-disciplinary background in architecture and conservation biology, this webinar, “Between the City and the Forest: Creating Safer Habitats for Birds,” will offer unique strategies for fostering harmonious relationships between birds and humans.
+Join him for this talk to discover how we can create safer habitats for migratory birds.

 About the Presenters